Nursing care for patients with atherosclerosis. What is the nursing process in atherosclerosis? Atherosclerosis of cerebral arteries

 b) atherosclerosis of cerebral vessels;

-c) atherosclerosis of vessels of the lower extremities;
+c) atherosclerosis of the vessels of the lower extremities;

 d) atherosclerosis of the coronary arteries

-Atherosclerosis is often the elderly, with obesity.
-Trauma and vascular inflammation.
-Normally, clotting occurs in the blood and blood clots dissolve in the blood.
-Patients with arteriosclerosis on ships originate here.
+Atherosclerosis is common in old people and in obesity.
+Injuries and inflammation of blood vessels.
+Normally, the blood clots and dissolves blood clots.
+Patients with arteriosclerosis on ships occur here.
 Patients after surgery increase the tendency to coagulate, thrombokinase is released to enhance coagulation.

 Increase venous return.
 Decreased readiness for blood coagulation.
-When walking, the muscles are tense, and the veins are literally squeezed out by a compression bandage as an abutment.
+When walking, the muscles are tense, and the veins are literally squeezed out by the compression bandage as an abutment.
 Venous valves allow blood flow only to the heart, speeding up venous return.
-Alone, leg elevation increases venous income by 20-30%.
-In patients with disorders arterial circulation the leg should not be stored under any circumstances.
+Alone, leg elevation increases venous return by 20-30%.
+In patients with disorders arterial circulation The leg should not be stored under any circumstances.

 e) atherosclerosis of mesenteric vessels.